bspratt/Arduino-PID-Library/README.txt

  - For function documentation see:  http://playground.arduino.cc/Code/PIDLibrary

- * Adapted for VEX ROBOT-C by Brian Pratt <brianstephenspratt@gmail.com>
+ * Adapted for VEX ROBOTC by Brian Pratt <brianstephenspratt@gmail.com>
  * Assumes that we're controlling rotation speed using a quad encoder
  * N.B. could be further simplified but left a lot alone for ease of
  * tracking any developments in the Arduino code, especially the use
- * of doubles which makes ROBOT-C issue a raft of warnings.
+ * of doubles which makes ROBOTC issue a raft of warnings.